Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Inference speed comparison

 \section{Inference speed comparison}

 We report the average inference speed for all considered blind docking methods on one NVIDIA A100 40GB GPU.
-We use \textsc{Astex} dataset to measure the time on it.
+Timing is measured on the \textsc{Astex} set.
 Time is reported only for model inference avoiding model loading.
-Most docking models generate multiple poses and select a pose with the best score, so we measure the time required to sample all required poses.
+Most docking models generate multiple poses and select a pose with the best score, so we measure the time required to sample all required poses. \textsc{Matcha-lite} is our lighter variant (stages 1 and 2 only, 5 Euler steps, 10 samples); it achieves the fastest inference among the reported methods at 7.7\,s per complex.
+At the same time, \textsc{Matcha} takes 12.7\,s to predict one complex on average.
 The results are shown in Table~\ref{tab:inference_speed}.